ishakgunacar/ai-case-study/README.md

 ## Business Activities

-VideaHealth wants to assist dental providers and hygenists when it comes to identifying and diagnosing oral disease [2].
+VideaHealth wants to assist dental providers (dentists) and hygenists when it comes to identifying and diagnosing oral disease [2].
 VideaHealth makes providers feel more confident when making a diagnosis [3].
-According to the company's website, its mission is to help providers serve 1 billion patients globally with artificial intelligence [2].
+According to the company's website, its mission is to help the more than 200,000 professionally active providers, according to the American Dental Association (ADA), serve 1 billion patients globally with artificial intelligence [2] [12].

 VideaHealth partnered with 42 North, a dental support organization, to better streamline VideaHealth's product into the provider's workflow, leading to a high adoption of VideaHealth's product [4].
 VideaHealth works hard to ensure that their product increases the detection of dental decay, while decreasing false-positive detection i.e. errors.
 [5]